angr/angr/docs/core-concepts/analyses.rst

 angr's goal is to make it easy to carry out useful analyses on binary programs.
 To this end, angr allows you to package analysis code in a common format that can be easily applied to any project.
-We will cover writing your own analyses :ref:`Writing Analyses`, but the idea is that all the analyses appear under ``project.analyses`` (for example, ``project.analyses.CFGFast()``) and can be called as functions, returning analysis result instances.
+We will cover writing your own analyses :ref:`Writing Analyses <extending-angr/analysis_writing:Writing Analyses>`, but the idea is that all the analyses appear under
+``project.analyses`` (for example, ``project.analyses.CFGFast()``) and can be called as functions, returning analysis result instances.